pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 When Berry plants become ripe, they will die after a set period of time if not harvested.
 When this happens, only 1/2 of the harvest is obtained.
 There is also a chance they will replant themselves, spawning a plant of the same berry in that plot.
 The Replant Rate can be augmented by using the Sprinklotad Oak Item.

 Berries can be obtained by planting obtained Berries in special configurations.
-The Kanto Berry Master in [[Cerulean City]] gives hints as to these configurations.
+The Kanto Berry Master in [[Towns/Cerulean City]] gives hints as to these configurations.
 The chance for mutations to occur can be augmented by the Squirtbottle Oak Item.

 The farm can also produce helpful effects (external auras) such as increasing egg steps for faster breeding and better shiny chance.
 It can also attract specific Pokémon which are referred to as [[Wandering Pokémon]].